Frequently Asked Questions

 We released our "Little Joe" DVD years ago, and since that time we've noticed that folks have many of the same questions about who we are, what we're doing, and what plans we have for the future.

 Who are you?
 My name is James Duffy, and I am a lifelong aviation enthusiast.
 I have built model spacecraft and aircraft for literally as long as I can remember.
-Model rocketry is another lifelong passion of mine, and I have had the privilege to represent the USA at every FAI World Spacemodeling Championships from 2002 through 2018.
-My preferred modeling subjects are the Little Joe test vehicle and the two-stage Bumper WAC variant of the V-2, which accounts for a few of the offerings you can see here on this site.
+Model rocketry is another lifelong passion of mine, and I have had the privilege to represent the USA at every FAI World Spacemodeling Championships from 2002 through 2021.
+In 2023, I had the privilege of serving as Event Director for the World Championships, which we held in the Austin metropolitan area.

 I am also an FAA certificated commercial pilot, holding single engine, glider, and instrument ratings, as well as a UAS remote pilot certificate.
 Additionally, I hold a B.S. in Aviation Science from Texas A&M University-Central Texas.